fabien-houang-oa/how-to-project-template/README.md

 Check [`configuration/workflows/load_data.yaml`](configuration/workflows/load_data.yaml) for an example workflow.
 This workflow create 2 external tables (fact and master) linked to the 2 csv files and then create a result table by joining the 2 external tables.

+The terraform file that will create the ressources from the yaml file is [`iac/workflows.tf`](iac/workflows.tf).

-#### 4. Create a Cloud function to run the Workflow and update the tables automatically
+#### 4. Create a Cloud function to run the workflow and update the tables automatically

 ```shell
 vim iac/<my-cloud-function>.tf